Uconnect-Technologies/wertik-js/docs/v3/modules.md

 # More on filtering rows from a table

-When you provide `useDatabase: true` for a module called Games.
+When you provide `useMysqlDatabase: true` for a module called Games.
 Wertik JS will create a query as:

 ```graphql
 listGames(